2006 CFU Club Championship

 The 2006 CFU Club Championship is the annual international football club competition held in the Caribbean Football Union/CFU region (Caribbean).
 The Caribbean Tournament Champion will qualify to the 2007 CONCACAF Champions Cup.
 The CFU changed the home-away format for this tournament to four group stages at Caribbean sites.
-Fourteen teams will compete for the Caribbean berth to the CONCACAF Champions' Cup.
+Fourteen teams competed for the Caribbean berth to the CONCACAF Champions' Cup.

 The first round of the 2006 Caribbean Football Union Tournament consisted of two groups of four teams along with two triangulars which took place between November 30 and December 14, 2006.

-The first round group winners advanced to the semifinals, to be completed before January 26, 2007, at a venue of one of the semifinalist clubs.
-No Clubs Enter in Suriname, SUR Walking Bout Company and SUR SV Robinhood.
+The first round group winners advanced to the semifinals, with W Connection crowned champions.
+No clubs from Suriname entered.